osllmai/IndoxGen/docs/InteractiveFeedbackSynth.md

-# SyntheticDataGeneratorHF
+# InteractiveFeedbackSynth

 ## Overview

-`SyntheticDataGeneratorHF` is a Python class designed for generating synthetic data based on example data and user instructions.
+`InteractiveFeedbackSynth` is a Python class designed for generating synthetic data based on example data and user instructions.
 It utilizes language models to generate and judge synthetic data points, ensuring diversity and adherence to specified criteria.
 This class is particularly useful for creating realistic, diverse datasets for testing, development, or machine learning purposes.
 It also includes a human feedback mechanism for reviewing and regenerating data points.

 ## Table of Contents